JakeChampion/fetch/README.md

 #### Sending cookies

-To have `fetch` automatically use cookies for the current domain, the `credentials` option must be provided:
+To automatically send cookies for the current domain, the `credentials` option must be provided:

 ```javascript
 fetch('/users', {